Vaibhavraj8225/Understanding-VPN/README.md

-# Task 8: VPN Setup and Privacy Test
+#VPN Setup and Privacy Test

 ## 🛡️ Objective
 This task aims to provide hands-on experience with using a Virtual Private Network (VPN) to protect online privacy and secure communications.
 It includes steps to install, configure, and test a VPN service.